davide-marino00/PBI_DOCS/refac.md

 			RETURN
 			    SUMX(FilteredHours, vw_Timesheet[Hours])
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate the total billable hours for specific projects from a timesheet data source.
-Here's a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate the total billable hours from a timesheet data source, specifically focusing on certain projects that qualify for billing.
+Here’s a breakdown of what it does in simple business terms:

 1. **Variable Definition**: The code starts by defining a variable called `FilteredHours`.
 This variable will hold a filtered version of the `vw_Timesheet` data.

-2. **Filtering Criteria**: The `Filter` function is used to create a subset of the `vw_Timesheet` data based on certain conditions:
+2. **Filtering Criteria**: The filtering is based on two main conditions:
-   - It includes only those entries where:
-     - The project qualifies as a billable project (`vw_Timesheet[QualifyPrj] = 1` and `vw_Timesheet[BillablePrj] = 1`).
+   - **Qualifying Projects**: It checks if the project qualifies for billing (`vw_Timesheet[QualifyPrj] = 1`) and if it is a billable project (`vw_Timesheet[BillablePrj] = 1`).
+This means that only projects that meet both of these criteria will be included.
-     - OR the project name contains the phrase "Customer Success Services" (this is checked using the `SEARCH` function).
-   - Essentially, this means that the measure is looking for hours worked on projects that are either explicitly marked as billable or are related to customer success services.
+   - **Specific Project Name**: Additionally, it looks for any projects that contain the phrase "Customer Success Services" in their name.
+If a project matches this name, it will also be included in the filtered results.

-3. **Calculating Total Hours**: After filtering the data, the `RETURN` statement uses the `SUMX` function to calculate the total hours from the filtered dataset. `SUMX` goes through each entry in `FilteredHours` and sums up the `Hours` column.
+3. **Summing Up Hours**: After applying the filters, the code uses the `SUMX` function to calculate the total hours worked on the filtered projects. `SUMX` iterates over each row in the `FilteredHours` variable and sums up the `Hours` column from the `vw_Timesheet`.

-### Summary:
+4. **Final Output**: The result of this measure, `UTI_TotalBillableHours`, is the total number of hours that can be billed to clients, based on the specified criteria.
+This helps the business understand how many hours are being worked on projects that are eligible for billing, which is crucial for revenue tracking and project management.

-In summary, this DAX measure calculates the total number of hours worked on projects that are either classified as billable or are specifically related to customer success services.
-This helps the business understand how much time is being spent on valuable projects that can generate revenue.
+In summary, this DAX measure effectively calculates the total billable hours for specific projects that either qualify as billable or are related to "Customer Success Services," providing valuable insights into the company's billable work.

 **`UTI_TOTALHOURS`**